-Abstract- Recent studies have been demonstrated that host immune imbalance is an important factors leading to acute respiratory distress syndrome (ARDS) in COVID-19 patients.
-Therefore, discovery of potential drugs and identification of their mechanisms of action for the prevention of immune imbalance in COVID-19 patients are urgently needed.
+Abstract- Recent studies have been demonstrated that the excessive inflammatory response is an important factor of death in COVID-19 patients.
 In this study, we proposed a network representation learning-based methodology, termed Aldrug2cov, to discover drug mechanism and anti-inflammatory response for patients with COVID-19.
-In Aldrug2cov, a deep bidirectional Transformer encoder network representation approach is developed to automatically learn low-dimensional vector of heterogeneous network.
-Using the representation vectors, Aldrug2cov identifies 40 potential targets and 24 high-confidence drugs that bind to tumor necrosis factor(TNF)- α or interleukin(IL)-6 to prevent excessive inflammatory responses in COVID-19 patients.
-In particular, Aldrug2cov indicated that chloroquine and hydroxychloroquine are able to reduce fatality of COVID-19 patients, and that their mechanisms of action are likely mediated through their inhibition of inflammatory cytokines on top of their antiviral ability, consistent with the findings of clinical studies.
+This work explores the multi-hub characteristic of a heterogeneous drug network integrating 8 unique networks.
+Inspired by the multi-hub characteristic, we design three billion special meta paths to train a deep representation model for learning low-dimensional vectors that integrate long-range structure dependency and complex semantic relation among network nodes.
+Using the representation vectors, Aldrug2cov identifies 40 potential targets and 22 high-confidence drugs that bind to tumor necrosis factor(TNF)-α or interleukin(IL)-6 to prevent excessive inflammatory responses in COVID-19 patients.
+Finally, we analyze mechanisms of action based on PubMed publications and ongoing clinical trials, and explore the possible binding modes between the new predicted drugs and targets via docking program.
 In addition, the results in 5 pharmacological application suggested that Aldrug2cov significantly outperforms 5 other state-of-the-art network representation approaches, future demonstrating the availability of Aldrug2cov in drug development field.
 In summary, Aldrug2cov is practically useful for accelerating COVID-19 therapeutic development.
 The source code and data can be downloaded from https://github.com/pengsl-lab/Aldrug2cov.git.

-Index Terms-heterogeneous networks, representation learning, deep bidirectional Transformer, COVID-19, drug mechanism, anti-inflammatory response
+Index Terms-heterogeneous drug networks, deep representation learning, anti-inflammatory response, COVID-19